-For the joysticks, I made small "standoffs" using dowels and small pieces of wood, which were then screwed/glued to the mounting holes in the breakout boards.
-One joystick breakout board had to be trimmed down on one side to make it fit better.
+For the joysticks, I made small "standoffs" using dowels and small pieces of wood, which were then screwed and/or glued to the mounting holes in the breakout boards.
+I used Gorilla super glue, as it bonds quickly and is able to join wood and perf board easily.
+One joystick breakout board had to be trimmed down on one side with a belt sander to make it fit better.

 The Raspberry Pi was installed in a similar fashion to the joysticks, with wooden standoffs attached to some of the mounting holes.

 The PowerBoost had a small wooden block glued to the bottom, which was then glued to the side of the case.

 The LEDs were simply glued directly to the case.
 I found out that the super glue "burned" the paint if it got on the outside when installing the LEDs, so you will want to be careful when doing so.

 After connecting the battery, it was taped to the bottom of the case using double-sided foam tape, which seems to hold well.

 After that, you can test that it powers on, and continue on to the last step.